 After nearly two decades of professionally creating paintings on silk a disabling post Lyme illness forced me to close my studio.
-It was a devastating time in my life and although I still deal with chronic pain and fatigue I have recently begun to create paintings on silk again along with other various mediums.
+It was a devastating time in my life and although I still deal with chronic pain and fatigue I have returned to creating paintings and silk scarves again.

 Silk painting is an ancient Asian art form that was once used to decorate kimonos.
 It is very unique and mysterious.
 The silk itself is seemingly so fragile yet it is one of the strongest fibers in nature.
 There is also a serendipitous quality to painting on silk with dyes.
 The process never allows the artist to be fully in control or to know exactly the effect that will be created.